-The Dingle Sea Safari offers a very alternative experience.
+The Dingle Sea Safari offers a very different experience to some of the town’s other attractions.

 Arguably one of the most unique things to do Dingle, this tour offers you the chance to witness marine life in its natural environment.